How Do Addiction and Dependence Differ?

 Dependence evolves into addiction when you continue taking a substance despite the harm it’s causing in your life.
 Changes in the brain often lead to significant changes in a person’s behavior, and drug use becomes a user’s main priority.

 If you are concerned about drug addiction or substance dependence, seek professional support.
 While not all cases of dependence are linked to addiction, it is often a slippery slope, especially when withdrawal symptoms are severe.
-Call Zinnia Healing today at (855) 430-9439 to discuss your concerns surrounding physical reliance and addictive behavior.
+Call Zinnia Health today at (855) 430-9439 to discuss your concerns surrounding physical reliance and addictive behavior.

 Mental Dependence vs. Physical Dependence